Employment law for employers: What’s changing in 2017?

 Let’s be honest, keeping on top of what is new in employment law can be a challenge.
 But with a number of important legislative changes and developments taking place in 2017, it’s worth making sure you’re clued up for the year ahead.

-1: Minimum wage + national living wage increases
+1. Minimum wage and national living wage increases

 The national living wage will rise to £7.50 in April for those aged 25+.
 At the same time, the personal tax allowance for lower-rate tax payers will increase to £11,500.